jpvetterli/crnickl-jdbc/README.md

 This is a JDBC implementation of the CrNiCKL (chronicle) database.
-CrNiCKL (pronounced "chronicle") is a database for time series written in Java running on top of SQL and (soon) NoSQL systems.
+CrNiCKL (pronounced "chronicle") is a database for time series written in Java running on top of SQL and NoSQL systems.

 Distribution
 ------------